Sujit-O/gemben/examples/README.txt

 General examples
 ================

-General-purpose and introductory examples for the `pykg2vec` library.
+General-purpose and introductory examples for the `GEM-Benchmark` library.